ybarsotti/tmux-currency/README.md

 2. It processes the response and formats the data for display.
 3. The formatted currency rates are displayed in the Tmux status bar.
 4. Updates occur at the interval set in @tmux-currency-update-interval.
+5. It caches prices according to the interval set

 ## 📝 License